-EU Regulation 648/2012 on over-the-counter ('OTC') derivatives, central counterparties and trade repositories (commonly known as the European Market Infrastructure Regulation, or 'EMIR') entered into force on 16 August 2012.
+EMIR entered into force on 16 August 2012.
 EMIR is part of the European implementation of the commitments made at the G-20 Pittsburgh summit of September 2009 with regard to OTC derivatives.
 In line with these commitments, EMIR aims to increase transparency regarding OTC derivatives, reduce counterparty credit risks under OTC derivative transactions and reduce operational risks in relation to those transactions.
 EMIR lays the ground for, amongst other things, the mandatory clearing of designated OTC derivatives between certain parties through a central counterparty ('CCP'), risk management of derivatives transactions that are not centrally cleared and the mandatory reporting of all exchange-traded and OTC derivatives to a trade repository.
 EMIR is a Level-1 regulation and requires secondary rules for full implementation of all elements.
-Some (but not all) of these secondary rules have been finalised and certain requirements under EMIR are already in effect.
-Requirements pertaining to risk management entered into force on 15 March 2013.
-The mandatory reporting of derivatives to a trade repository has taken effect on 12 February 2014.
+Most of these secondary rules have been finalized and are already in effect or are being phased-in.
+Requirements pertaining to risk management entered into force on 15 March 2013, with the exception of the margin requirements, which are being gradually phased in as from 4 February 2017.
+The mandatory clearing of designated OTC derivatives is being gradually phased in as from 21 June 2016.